EIG Web Hosting Brands and the Best Alternatives 2023

 Are EIG Hosts Cheap?

+EIG hosts are not the cheapest.
 Some hosts are more affordable than others, so it’s important to shop around.
 Again, I’d like to propose a non-EIG service provider called Hostinger if you need reliable service at a tight price.

-Frequently Asked Questions (FAQS) About Eig & Alternative Companies
+Frequently Asked Questions

 Does EIG Own Godaddy?

-No, GoDaddy is a domain registrar and hosting company and it is not an EIG hosting company.
+No, GoDaddy is a domain registrar and web hosting company and it is not an EIG hosting company.

 Is SiteGround an EIG Company?